mikedefrancis/vimrc/README.md

 # linux_devtools
-Useful superuser scripts
+I use this directory in order to quickly set up my linux environment on other computers.
+Anyone is welcome to copy this configuration.

+* There are some useful tools and aliases in .bashrc

-I use vim as my IDE, and i3 for development when possible.
+* I use vim as my IDE, and i3 for development when possible.
 Very fast.

+## Notes regarding using this stuff

 copy the .vimrc, .bashrc, and other files from this repo into your user directory.
 This will blow away whatever . file you already have there.. so make sure to make a backup if you have any custom configurations there already.
 In particular, you should back up your .bashrc file.. some applications add their paths to it on install, and you might need to recover back to your original if something breaks for some reason.